lucasalvesb/agile/README.md

 I'd have implemented skeleton loading for the card;

-I'd have implemented animations for the card showing up and a very subtle animation if you hoveded your mouse over it;
+I'd have implemented animations for the card showing up and a very subtle animation if you hovered your mouse over it;

 I'd have implemented an auto-complete, so when the user typed ''ca'' they'd suggest cat, ''d'', they'd suggest dog, etc.